shanthibooshansubramanian/Portfolio/Safeguarding Credit Transactions and Mitigation Risks/README.md

-# Credit Card Fraud Detection Project
+# Safeguarding Credit Transactions and Mitigation Risks

 ## Project Overview

-Credit card fraud is a critical issue impacting organizations, consumers, banks, and merchants.
-This project focuses on developing a robust credit card fraud detection system using machine learning techniques to swiftly identify and prevent fraudulent transactions.
+Credit card fraud is a major issue for organizations, consumers, banks, and merchants, causing financial losses and damaging trust.
+This project aims to develop a robust system using machine learning and data mining techniques to detect and prevent fraudulent transactions.
+By employing Logistic Regression and Random Forest Classifier models, the system analyzes purchase data to identify inconsistencies and swiftly detect fraud.
+The project's success is measured by the accuracy of fraud detection, ensuring a reliable solution to this critical problem.

 ## Table of Contents